 may supportthe discontinuation process without increasing the relapse risk.

-- Leading a healthy lifestyle: Taking steps to exercise regularly, get enough sleep, follow a balanced diet, and practice stress reduction techniques can help people manage depression symptoms without medication.
+- Leading a healthy lifestyle: Taking steps to exercise regularly, getting enough sleep, following a nutrient-dense diet, and practicing stress reduction techniques can help people manage depression symptoms without medication.
 These habits may also ease some withdrawal symptoms.

-Citalopram is a category C drug.
-As a result, the FDA advises only taking citalopram during pregnancy in situations where the benefit to the pregnant person justifies the potential risk to the fetus.
+As a result, the FDA advises only taking citalopram during pregnancy in situations where the benefit to the pregnant person outweighs the potential risk to the fetus.

 For example, a doctor may deem it necessary for some people to take SSRIs such as citalopram during their pregnancy to prevent the return of depression.